pascalkienast/H5P-REST-API/readme.md

-# H5P Examples Server
+# H5P REST API Server

 This repository contains a feature-rich H5P server implementation that allows you to create, edit, and share interactive HTML5 content.

-> **IMPORTANT**: This project is specifically focused on the application provided through the `packages/h5p-examples` directory.
+> **IMPORTANT**: This project is specifically focused on the application provided through the `packages/h5p-main` directory.
 All instructions and documentation in this README refer to working with this example server implementation.

 ## Prerequisites